 West Highland Railway (1960)

-This fantastic 1960 video from BBC Film Unit, Scotland, has everything from the days of steam: double-heading, sleeper, restaurant car, Mallaig turntable, observation car, snow shed, “Wee Arrochar” and children getting on and off the train for school by ladder.
+This fantastic 1960 video from BBC Film Unit, Scotland, has everything from the days of steam: double-heading, sleeper, restaurant car, Mallaig turntable, observation car, snow shed, “Wee Arrochar” and schoolchildren getting on and off the train by ladder.